falll campus

 PE I = 1 credit

-All Physical Education students are required to purchase a Portage High School Physical education uniform.
-Price $16.
 The students evaluation is based on skill, written knowledge, effort, attitude, and dressed participation.
 Being dressed out for participation is a vital part of physical education, thus accounting for 1/5 of the grade.
 All students will participate in physical education.
+There is a swimming component required for all students.

 Health and Wellness, 1 semester, 1 credit Course #3506